Australian rules football in Papua New Guinea: 1990s: International Revival

-2000s: Juniors Boom
+2000s: The Mal Michael Effect and Junior Boom

+Papua New Guinea born Mal Michael, with strong indigenous and community links, began playing in the AFL in 1997 and his career raised significant interest, spurring a rekindling of junior interest and numbers.

 In 2000 the AFL sent a Development Officer, Andrew Cadzow, to PNG.
 Based in Port Moresby, Cadzow also visited other regional centres.

 AFL PNG was established in August 2001.
 AFL PNG is the representative of the AFL in PNG and has been incorporated to coordinate, support and operate Junior Development and Community-based programs relating to AFL footy in PNG.
 Scott Reid, Salvatore Algeri and Mel Togolo are the current Directors of AFL PNG and are responsible for establishing and promoting AFL Junior Development Programs in PNG.

 PNG born Mal Michael participated in the first of three premierships with the Brisbane Lions in 2001, boosting the popularity of football enormously in the country.

 In 2002, the Mosquitos finished second behind Ireland in the inaugural Australian Football International Cup.

 In 2003, Alister Sioni won the AFL PNG Elite Scholarship and trained with the Brisbane Lions between 11 November and 23 December.

 2005 was a big year for football in PNG.
 In the International Cup, the Mosquitos finished in second place behind New Zealand.

 Also in 2005, AFL Queensland took AFL PNG "under its wing" to provide a pathway for PNG players to the AFL.
 Queensland is one of the nearest and most populous Australian states, and a result, there are now many junior and senior PNG players participating in Queensland state championships and clubs.
 Additional funding came from Queensland since, and the Mal Michael Foundation was established in the same year to further foster PNG talent.

 In October 2006, the national junior Women's Footy (U16) team, the "Karakums" became the first ever female contact sport side to represent PNG.

 In 2006, Papua New Guinea under 16s again won the U16s Queensland Country Championships, defeating Cairns in the Grand Final.
 Several PNG players were selected to represent the Country Kookaburras U16s squad which lost the Grand Final to the Northern Raiders.